Does homeowners insurance cover space heaters?

 - Running the heater overnight

 As such, your insurance company should be notified when you plan to install a heater or wood burner, and you are also obligated to ensure that the equipment adheres to all safety standards, has an Underwriters Laboratories (UL) or Intertek label and undergoes regular checks and inspections.
-The NFPA indicates space heaters should only be placed on the floor, plugged to a wall outlet and never left unattended.
-Keep in mind that not all home insurance companies will continue coverage for homes with wood burning stoves, so you may need to seek out a different company.
+The National Fire Protection Association indicates space heaters should only be placed on the floor, plugged to a wall outlet and never left unattended.
+Keep in mind that not all home insurance companies will continue coverage for homes with wood-burning stoves, so you may need to seek out a different company.

 Do space heaters increase homeowners insurance rates?

 When you use a central heating system in your house powered by electricity or natural gas, it may not have much of an effect on your insurance costs because such systems have a lower risk of causing a fire.
-However, if you use an oil-based furnace, a wood stove or a space heater, your insurance prices might rise because of the increased risk of a home fire.
-Insurers are always wary of such risks and the damages they might have to pay for.
-Since prices vary across the industry, the best way to find out about the impact to your home insurance premium is to speak to your insurer or a local agent.
+However, many providers do not offer policies on homes without a permanently installed central heating system.
+When they do, oil-based furnaces and wood stoves may cause your insurance rates to rise because of the increased risk of a home fire.
+Since prices vary across the industry, the best way to find out about the impact on your home insurance costs is to speak with an agent.

 Fire safety home insurance discounts